 Committees work in a specific field or carry out other tasks; for example, they verify whether public expenditures are justified, decide whether the Code of Ethics has been violated, or coordinate Latvia’s national positions on European Union issues.

 After the Saeima convenes, it forms its committees, sets their tasks and specifies the number of their members.
 The composition of committees should be a proportionate reflection of the parliamentary groups represented in the Saeima.
-An exception is made for the Mandate, Ethics and Submissions Committee and the National Security Committee, both of which have one representative from each parliamentary group.
+An exception is made for the Mandate, Ethics and Submissions Committee shall consist of two members elected from each parliamentary groupand and the National Security Committee have one representative from each parliamentary group.

 The Saeima has standing committees as set forth by the Rules of Procedure.
 These committees work in a specific field or carry out other tasks; for example, they consider interpellations by MPs, verify whether public expenditures are justified, decide whether the Code of Ethics has been violated, or coordinate Latvia’s national positions on European Union issues.